 What is currently open in Camarillo?

-- Restaurants are available for take-out, delivery and curbside pick up.
+- Restaurants are available for take-out, indoor dining up to 50% capacity or a maximum of 200 people, outdoor dining, delivery and curbside pick up.
 For a comprehensive and up-to-date list of restaurants please utilize the City of Camarillo’s Outdoor Dining Map below.

-- Breweries and Wineries that don’t offer food service are currently closed.
-Most are offering carry-out or delivery options (some even ship to you!).
+- Breweries and Wineries May open for indoors service with a 25% capacity or 100 people max.
+Most are offering carry-out or delivery options (some even ship to you).
 For a complete list read our latest blog post: Show Your Support for Camarillo Businesses with takeout, delivery, or easy shipping

-- Camarillo Premium Outlets are open at 20% capacity – Notable re-openings include: Gucci, Marc Jacobs, Kate Spade and Versace.
+- Camarillo Premium Outlets are open indoors at full capacity with modifications.
+Notable re-openings include: Marc Jacobs, Kate Spade and Versace.

 - Recreational Activities – Our public golf clubs, Sterling Hills Golf Club and Camarillo Springs Golf Course are open for tee time.
 Hiking can be enjoyed at Camarillo Grove Park or Hill Canyon Trail.